-Pregnancy and breast-feeding: Taking nux vomica can harm both mother and child.
+Pregnancy and breast-feeding: Nux vomica is UNSAFE and can harm both mother and child.
 Don't use it.

 Liver disease: The strychnine in nux vomica can cause liver damage or make liver disease worse.
 Don't use it.

-We currently have no information for NUX VOMICA Interactions.
+We currently have no information for NUX VOMICA overview.